abagshaw/brackets-minifier/README.md

 #### Excluding Files/Directories/Filetypes
 You can exclude certain directories and files by entering each directory/file on a new line in the *Directories/Files to Exclude from Project Minification* area.
 Excluded directories must include trailing slash!

 You can also exclude all JS or CSS files from being minified by unchecking either of the *Minify JavaScript during Project Minification* or *Minify CSS during Project Minification* options in the *Minifier Preferences* panel.

+NOTE: [Concatenated](#concatenation) files are always minified whether or not their specific filetype is disabled for minification as described above.

 NOTE: Excluded files or files of an excluded directory/filetype can still be minified using [single file minification](#single-file-minification).